jamelachahbar-zz/azureprivatelinkdemo/README.md

 # Azure Private Link Demo

-This is a demo showing the usage of private link when using Azure Fileshare in an Enterprise Setting.
+This is a demo showing the usage of private link for Azure Fileshare in an Enterprise Setting.

-# Contents
+## Contents

 [Demolab introduction and context](#Scenario)